-Current position: The Managing Director of Cordaid Investment Management, managing an investment portfolio supporting agricultural and clean energy entrepreneurs in the most fragile and underserved countries.
+Current position: Managing Director of Cordaid Impact Investments, managing an investment portfolio supporting agricultural and clean energy entrepreneurs in the most fragile and underserved countries.
+Next, non-executive director at various impact investment funds in the Netherlands and the Global South.